When Young Children Say They Want to Die

 Remember, seeking help is a sign of strength and good parenting, not weakness or failure.
 Your child's expression of death wishes, while terrifying, also represents their trust in you and their desire for connection and relief from emotional pain.

-For families navigating these challenging moments, I offer specialized support through individual and family therapy sessions.
+For families navigating these challenging moments, I offer specialized support through individual counseling for parents and family therapy sessions.
 My approach integrates multiple therapeutic modalities to create personalized treatment that addresses your child's unique needs while supporting your entire family system.
-Contact me to learn more about how we can work together to create safety, connection, and long-term emotional resilience for your family.